Skip to main content

 1 mentions Positive Neutral Negative

-The game is completely free, which contrasts with the common criticism of Gamemaker Studio being used for low-effort, monetized projects.
+The monetization aspect of the game is noted as positive, as it is completely free, contrasting with the common criticism of games made with Gamemaker Studio being perceived as low-effort cash grabs.

 • “Very often, game maker studios are used to create shovelware and lazy cash grabs, although in this case, the game is completely free.”